Braces Are a Big Step

 If you notice the wire is loose, try to put the loose wire back into place using a pair of tweezers or needle-nosed pliers.
 If the loose wire is causing irritation to your lips or cheeks, put wax over the loose wire.
 Schedule a repair appointment so we can have it fixed.

-Misplaced Wires, Bracket, or Tie
+Misplaced Wires, Brackets, or Tie

 Once your teeth adjust to treatment, they begin to move.
 When this happens, the archwire that connects them may also move, poking out a bit near the back of the mouth and irritating your cheeks.